Dunquin

 There is dramatic cliff scenery, with a view of the Blasket Islands, where Peig Sayers lived.
 A museum in the village tells the story of the Blaskets and the lives of the people who lived there including the well-known writers of the island, which includes Sayers, Tomás Ó Criomhthain, and Muiris Ó Súilleabháin.
-In 1588, when the Spanish Armada returned via Ireland many ships sought shelter in the Blasket Sound — the area between Dún Chaoin and the Islands — and some were wrecked there.
+In 1588, when the Spanish Armada returned via Ireland, many ships sought shelter in the Blasket Sound — the area between Dún Chaoin and the Islands — and some were wrecked there.
 A memorial stands on the cliffs overlooking the site.
-Dunquin is located on the Dingle Way, which is a 179 km circular walking trail which takes in much of the Dingle peninsula.
+Dunquin is located on the Dingle Way, which is a 179 km circular walking trail which takes in much of the Dingle Peninsula.

 The Village

-This documentary film was made during 1967-68 by Paul Hockings and Mark McCarty, shot almost entirely in Dunquin and the Great Blasket.
-It was the first film to be completed in the style that came to be known as Observational Cinema.
+A documentary film, titled The Village, was made during 1967–68 by Paul Hockings and Mark McCarty.
+It was shot almost entirely in Dunquin and the Great Blasket.
+It was the first film to be completed in the style that came to be known as "observational cinema".

 Ryan's Daughter

 Scenes from the 1970 film Ryan's Daughter, based on a screenplay by Robert Bolt and directed by David Lean, were shot at Coumineole Beach and Ceathrú (Caharhoo) in Dunquin.
 The town's then-struggling economy was largely revived by the production of this film and subsequent tourism.
-Its marginal condition beforehand had been documented in the 1968 ethnographic film "The Village".
+Its marginal condition beforehand had been documented in the 1968 ethnographic film The Village.

 Scoil Dhún Chaoin

-Scoil Náisiúnta Naomh Gobnait, Dún Chaoin was first opened in 1914.
+Scoil Náisiúnta Naomh Gobnait, Dún Chaoin, was first opened in 1914.
 Before that, the school was located across the road in Baile Bhiocáire.
-During the 1970s Scoil Dhún Chaoin was the subject of a countywide and national campaign which featured protest marches, sit-ins and arrests.
-A government decision to close the school was strongly opposed by the local community and following almost three years of closure, the school was reopened in 1973.
+During the 1970s, Scoil Dhún Chaoin was the subject of a countywide and national campaign which featured protest marches, sit-ins and arrests.
+A government decision to close the school was strongly opposed by the local community and, following almost three years of closure, the school was reopened in 1973.

 CAMRA

-It was in Kruger's bar in Dunquin that CAMRA was founded in 1971.
+The British Campaign for Real Ale (CAMRA) was founded in Kruger's Bar in Dunquin in 1971.